 Because of recent serious, lifelong injuries to volunteers, Element 11 is very concerned about the use of laser devices.
 The intent of this policy is not to interfere with artistic expression, but to keep participants safe from potential harm and/or lifelong disability.
-To protect everyone at E11, our Laser Policy is: • You may not intentionally or carelessly direct a laser at a person's body above their climbing on/over something and may be accidentally struck in the face with a beam.
-(Camps, art cars, art installations, etc.).
-NO lasers on burn perimeters.
-Leave your lasers in your camps.
+To protect everyone at E11, our

-Four may not internationally of carefessity direct a faser at a person's body above their shoulders at any time.
-Use of a laser device other than for artistic or decorative effect, to mark a location camp in the application process.Mounted lasers must be mounted at least 7 feet above the ground and can NOT be
+- You may not intentionally or carelessly direct a laser at a person's body above their shoulders at any time. - Use of a laser device other than for artistic or decorative effect, to mark a location so as to give directions, or to summon aid in an emergency is - You may not point devices at any location where persons are gathered in a group or climbing on/over something and may be accidentally struck in the face with a beam.
+(Camps, art cars, art installations, etc.). - NO lasers on burn perimeters.
+Leave your lasers in your camps. - Theme camps must report mounted lasers they want to operate as a part of their camp in the application process. - Mounted lasers must be mounted at least 7 feet above the ground and can NOT be aimed toward the ground or at locations mentioned above